microgrid/Simulink-microgrid/README.md

 * Identify optimal microgrid structure and composition
 * Give a full year simulation of the system, with measurements on load, production, voltage and frequency
 * Give methods for simplifying the planning and resource-assessment phase

-The simulation is a complete model of a microgrid including the power sources, their power electronics, a load and mains model using MatLab and Simulink.

 ## To Do